you are too interesting, too capable, too worthy to live without change, transformation and renewal

 support@therapywithemily.ca

-I offer a free 15min consultation to ask questions about my approach and make sure it’s a good fit for you.
+I offer a free 15min consultation to ask questions about my approach and make sure I’m the right person to support you at this time.

 I try to respond to messages as soon as possible.
 It may take me up to 2 business days to respond to your message.